xico2001pt/riddleverse.github.io/_posts/christmas2024/2024-10-09-the-beeping-signal.md

 Here is an excerpt of the captured audio.
 Make sure to decode it and write it as the answer.

-{% include audio-player.html src="the-beeping-signal.wav" type="wav" %}
+{% include audio-player.html src="stories/christmas2024/the-beeping-signal.wav" type="wav" %}